javiddelossantos5/Team-profile-generator/README.md

 ## Questions
 If you have any questions about the repo, please [open an issue](https://github.com/javiddelossantos5) or contact me via email at javiddelossantos5@gmail.com.
 You can find more of my work on my GitHub, [javiddelossantos5](https://github.com/javiddelossantos5/).

+## Demo
+since this application is run through the terminal, there is no website to view.
+To see how this application works, please follow the link below to view a walkthrough video.

+<a href="https://drive.google.com/file/d/1ioYNdYE-hckdsu_jZ71g-0X3K1inCW6I/view?usp=sharing" target="_blank">Click here to watch the video!</a>

 ## Credits
 * Styles for the generated page powered by [Bulma](https://bulma.io/).